 Documents or promotional items are not necessarily required to be reviewed, unless they contain confidential or otherwise sensitive technologies or information.

-Items to be shipped to Cuba, Iran, North Korea, Sudan, Syria, or Ukraine require oversight and potential U.S. government permission, regardless of the item to be shipped.
+Items to be shipped to Belarus, Cuba, Iran, North Korea, Russia, Syria, or Ukraine require oversight and potential U.S. government permission, regardless of the item to be shipped.

 Please contact the Office of Export Control with questions or concerns.